 Self-advocates are aware of their rights and responsibilities.

 They make the choices and decisions that affect their lives.

-Authentic Involvement
+Authentic Collaboration

-Authentic involvement of self-advocates requires that you include them in meaningful ways.
+Authentic collaboration of self-advocates requires that you include them in meaningful ways.
 You need to set an environment where they:

-- Are allowed to make decisions - Have the opportunity to learn leadership skills - Can see change and progress as a result of their contributions - Have ownership and control in decision-making processes - Are respected, valued and trusted and their voices are heard and valued
+- → Are allowed to make decisions - → Have the opportunity to learn leadership skills - → Can see change and progress as a result of their contributions - → Have ownership and control in decision-making processes - → Are respected, trusted, and their voices are heard and valued